anastasiaclark/GEP662_Spring2018/syllabus.md

 * Understand fundamental programming concepts
 * Understand basics of working with data in Python
-* Use Python to import, create, manipulate and analyse spatial data in different formats
+* Use Python to import, create, manipulate and analyze spatial data in different formats
 * Use Python to extract valuable insight from spatial and tabular data
 * Visualize data and create (interactive) maps using Python
 * Independently research and debug code-related issues